 The Department of Economics seeks applicants prepared to develop the requisite skills to perform rigorous research, regardless of undergraduate major.
-The graduate program offers specializations in economic history and economics evolution, econometrics, environmental economics, labor economics, macroeconomics, microeconomics, public economics and urban economics under the supervision of nationally recognized scholars on its faculty, and in economics and finance in cooperation with the School of Management.
+The graduate program offers specializations in economic history and economics evolution, econometrics, environmental economics, labor economics, macroeconomics, microeconomics, public economics and urban economics under the supervision of nationally recognized scholars on its faculty.

 The program has recently been ranked 10th and 19th amongst all PhD-granting institutions in the United States in the fields of agricultural and natural resource economics, and economic history, respectively.
 Recipients of master's and doctoral degrees pursue a wide variety of careers in higher education, economic forecasting, research and policy analysis.